 When not working on Macs, Tim enjoys sailing, running and watching Nova.

 Tim works closely with Jim Emery of Elakha Mac.
 Jim provides integral support for the operations of Sound Support and monitors our proactive alert system.
-As another member of the Apple Consultant Network, Jim has extensive Mac knowledge so he can provide you with some quick Mac support by phone, email or remote support.
+He has extensive Mac knowledge so he can provide you with some quick Mac support by phone, email or remote support.